craigaps/PasskeyApp/README.md

    xed .
    ```

-2. In the project **Signing & Capabilities**, update the following settings:
+2. In the project **Signing & Capabilities**, update the following settings to suit your development environment:
    - Bundle Identifier
    - Provisioning Profile
    - Associated Domains